LIFETIME DEAL — LIMITED TIME

 Step 6: Track Your Submissions and Follow Up

-If an agent’s guidelines mention a specific response time and you’ve passed it, a polite follow-up is acceptable.
+If an agent’s guidelines mention a specific timeframe and you’ve passed it, a polite follow-up is reasonable.
+But don’t spam.
+I usually treat follow-ups like this: one check-in, respectful tone, and then I move on.

 FAQs

-Response times vary; it can take from a few weeks to several months.
-Agents receive numerous submissions, so patience is key.
-If you haven’t heard back after their stated timeframe, a polite follow-up email is acceptable.
+Response times vary a lot—sometimes it’s a few weeks, other times it’s several months.
+Agents get tons of submissions, so patience is really part of the process.
+If you don’t hear back after the timeframe they specify, a polite follow-up email is appropriate.

 Ready to Create Your eBook?